 If a therapist only answers that question for the person in the clinic, the therapist is only getting paid once for that information.
 But if you monetize a physical therapy YouTube channel you can record that answer and share it with the world.

-As a result that therapist will continue to be paid for the next several years for answering that simple question.
+As a result that physical therapist will continue to be paid for the next several years for answering that simple question.

 Click this link to learn more about increasing physical therapy profits without treating more patients.

 How do you actually get paid from YouTube?

 Once your YouTube channel satisfies the monetization requirements and you create your Google Adsense account you will receive direct deposit payments monthly for the money your physical therapy YouTube channel earns.

 Monetizing your physical therapy YouTube channel starts with satisfying two basic criteria:

 - 4,000 hours of watch time in the past 365 days

 How Much Money Does a Typical Physical Therapy YouTube channel Earn?